fabio914/RealityMixer/README.md

 <img src="Images/rounded.png" width="100" />

-# Reality Mixer <br/> *Oculus Quest Mixed Reality For iOS*
+# Reality Mixer <br/> *Mixed Reality app For iOS*

-This is a standalone Oculus Quest Mixed Reality app for iOS.
+This is a standalone Mixed Reality app for iOS.
 It is able to generate VR gameplay videos in Mixed Reality without a PC and without a green screen.

 Click on [this link](https://testflight.apple.com/join/gyXe6zXG) to join the TestFlight beta, or follow the [instructions](#installation) below to install it using AltStore.